 The Commission's European Civil Protection and Humanitarian Aid Operations (ECHO) department is fully committed to providing humanitarian food assistance to victims of food crises around the world and investing in reducing the risk of famine in an integrated response and prevention approach.

 Overall, almost one third of the EU annual humanitarian aid budget is used to provide emergency food assistance, making the EU one of the world's major donors in this sector.

 EU food assistance is adapted to each specific crisis situation.
 For instance, when the availability of food in shops and markets is not sufficient and the victims of disasters have lost their financial resources to purchase food, the European Commission helps vulnerable people get access to the food they need by providing them with cash-based assistance.
-This is often more efficient and effective than shipping sacks of rice or flour halfway across the globe.
+This is often more efficient and effective than shipping sacks of rice or flour across the globe.

 However, if after a disaster no food is temporarily available in the local markets, the Commission provides the most vulnerable with essential food items during critical times.

 The EU prioritises providing sustainable solutions and restoring self-reliance by building resilience and protecting the livelihoods of food insecure rural households.
 It does this through a number of ways, for example, equipping vulnerable family farmers with seeds and toolkits so that they can grow their own food and become self-sufficient.